The Bronx Trilogy: three books of poetry about The Bronx

 Concrete Pastures of the Beautiful Bronx explores the beauty, wonder, and harsh reality of the urban environment.
-W. R. Rodriguez has a strong poetic voice that uses irony and humor.
-He treats his subjects in a variety of styles: narratives, lyrics, long poems, and prose poems.
-Vivid and abundant imagery abound; the reader will get a sense of being there.
+The imagery is vivid and abundant; the reader will get a sense of being there.

-In “my little red fire engine” he combines the memory of childhood play with the observation of a tenement fire.
-The prose poem “democracy” tells the story of an ethnic fire cracker war on the Fourth of July.
-The long poem “roosevelt’s bust” gives a synopsis of Bronx history over four decades, from the Depression to the Kennedy assassination.
+“My little red fire engine” combines the memory of childhood play with the observation of a tenement fire.
+“Democracy” tells the story of an ethnic fire cracker war on the Fourth of July.
+“Roosevelt’s bust” recalls Bronx history from the Depression to the Kennedy assassination.
 The “saint mary’s park” sequence begins with his playing in the park and ends with a nostalgic look at his mother in her youth.

 His vision is unique; it transcends the stereotype many have about those who write about the inner city.